Emergent non-Markovianity and dynamical quantification of the quantum switch: Discussion

 \section{Discussion}

-A series of recent works establish the advantages arising from the superposition of alternative causal orders over the superposition of alternative trajectories.
-Although, recent debates suggest that the advantages appearing due to the superposition of causal order can be achieved and even be surpassed by the superposition of direct pure process with definite order \cite{Guerin18}, however, proper characterization and adequate quantification of indefinite causal order are still not well understood.
-With this motivation, in this paper, we explore the dynamical behaviour of the QS and characterise the non-Markovian memory that emerges from it.
+A series of recent papers have established the usefulness of the superposition of alternative causal orders in information-theoretic tasks~\cite{Chiribella12,Oreshkov12,Araujo14,Guerin16,Ebler18,Chiribella21,Banik21,Zhao20,Tamal20,Vedral20,Maity22,Liu23,Mukherjee24,Mukhopadhyay19,Ghosal22}, indicating the existence of a resource theoretic structure~\cite{Milz2022}.
+However, further research is needed to establish a proper framework for better characterization and quantification.
+For this purpose, we intend to consider this issue from the perspective of resource interconversion, considering the memory induced by the QS as emerging non-Markovianity, for which there is already a resource-theoretic framework~\cite{sam4}.
+With this motivation, in this paper, we explore the dynamical behaviour of the QS and characterize the non-Markovian memory that emerges from it.
 We first investigate how the loss of information of a general quantum evolution changes when it is subjected to the QS and, on this backdrop, we propose a quantification of the switch-induced memory, QSM.
 We then derive an uncertainty relation between the information loss and the QSM, which captures the interplay between information storage capacity and the QSM.
 Furthermore, we show that after a sufficiently long period of time, as the dynamics approaches the steady state, the uncertainty inequality reduces to an equality, implying a complementarity between the long-time averaged loss of information and the QSM.
 We then consider an example of completely depolarizing dynamics for qubit and explore its behaviour under the action of QS.
 We make both the control qubit and the final measurement on the control qubit noisy and look at the amount of noise that a quantum switch can tolerate.
 Further, we derive the reduced operation of the switch action on the qubit both in terms of the Kraus representation and Lindblad evolution and verify the uncertainty relation in this particular case.
 We then attribute this effect of the QS for activating a completely depolarizing channel to the non-Markovian memory that emerges from the switch-induced memory.
 Comparing it with other standard measures of non-Markovianity, we show that the long-term memory of a QS is equivalent to the emergent non-Markovianity.